nejohnson2/ShinyeiPPD42/README.md

-# ShinyeiPPD42
+# ShinyeiPPD42 Python Module
-Python module to use the ShinyeiPPD42 on a Raspberry Pi
+Python module to use the ShinyeiPPD42 dust particle sensor on a Raspberry Pi

 ## Usage